January 8, 2019

 Why ReFS Can't Replace NTFS Yet

-As you can see from the table above, ReFS is still very limited in its functionality, as compared to NTFS.
+As you can see from the table above, ReFS vs NTFS question is still relevant as ReFS is still very limited in its functionality, as compared to NTFS.
 Crucial NTFS features such as data compression, encryption, transactions, hard links, disk quotas, and extended attributes are not present in ReFS.
 Another limitation is that, unlike NTFS, ReFS doesn’t provide the opportunity to boot Windows from a ReFS volume.

 Its limited functionality can be explained by the reason it was built, which is to ensure protection against data corruption and provide higher scalability of the file system.
 However, ReFS can’t be dismissed as a less efficient file system because it has a wide number of features which can improve its performance.
 For example, ReFS doesn’t include the Encrypting File System (EFS) feature used in NTFS, which enables filesystem-level encryption.
 Instead, ReFS has the feature of BitLocker encryption, which provides full-disk encryption.